hydrodynamicstability/AndrewCarnegie/README.md

 W. Edwards Deming was born the year before Carnegie retired from the steel industry, but had the mature Deming been alive to observe Carnegie's management methods, he likely would have accused Carnegie of failing to distinguish between "common cause variation" and "special cause variation" (or to use Walter Shewhart's terms, "chance cause" and "assignable cause", respectively).
 That is because these concepts and the surrounding statistical thinking and methods were developed after Carnegie had died, by Walter Shewhart in the 1920s at the Western Electric division of Bell Telephone.
 To put it simply, Carnegie responded to noise, not just signal, in the data being reported to him by his managers.
 Deming might have also noted that Carnegie failed to follow some of Deming's "14 points" of management.

-Reference:  Walter Shewhart, 1931:  *Economic Control of Quality of Manufactured Product* (Van Nostrand).
+Reference:  Walter A. Shewhart, 1931:  *Economic Control of Quality of Manufactured Product* (Van Nostrand).
 This has been reprinted by the American Society for Quality.

 ### What Statistics was, what it is, and what it is not